 In women, hair is usually first lost on the top of the head.
 Typically, the hair thins rather than is completely lost, and the hairline stays intact.
 This pattern is called female-pattern hair loss.

 In alopecia areata Alopecia Areata Alopecia areata is sudden loss of patches of hair when there is no obvious cause such as a skin or general internal disorder.
 (See also Overview of Hair Growth and Hair Loss [Alopecia].)
 Alopecia... read more , typically round, irregular patches of hair are suddenly lost.
 More extensive loss of scalp and body hair can also occur.
 This disorder is believed to be caused by a malfunction of the body's immune system that causes the body to attack its own tissues (called an autoimmune reaction).

 Central centrifugal cicatricial alopecia

-Central centrifugal cicatricial alopecia is the most common cause of scarring alopecia in black women.
-Damage to the scalp, possibly resulting from hot combs, chemical relaxers, or hair weaves, in association with a genetic predisposition to follicular damage due to abnormal hair follicles lead to progressive hair loss and scarring on the top and back of the scalp.
+Central centrifugal cicatricial alopecia is the most common cause of scarring alopecia in Black women.
+The combination of damage to the scalp, possibly resulting from hot combs, chemical relaxers, or hair weaves, and a genetic predisposition to follicular damage due to abnormal hair follicles leads to progressive hair loss and scarring on the top and back of the scalp.